nasa/abaverify/readme.md

 The option `-r` or equivalently `--useExistingResults` can be specified to reuse the most recent test results.
 The net effect is that only the post-processing portion of the code is run, so you don't have to wait for the model to run just to debug a `_expected.py` file or `processresults.py`.

 The option `-s` or equivalently `--specifyPathToSub` can be used to override the relative path to the user subroutine specified in the the call `av.runTests()` in your `test_runner.py` file.

+The option `-A` or equivalently `--abaqusCmd` can be used to override the abaqus command to specify a particular version of abaqus.
+By default, the abaqus command is `abaqus`.
+Specify a string after the option to use a different version of abaqus.
+For example: `-A abq6123`.